rdfostrich/article-swj2020-cobra/content/evaluation.md

 ## Evaluation
 {:#evaluation}

-In this section, we evaluate our bidirectional archiving approach by comparing our implementation to native OSTRICH.
+In this section, we evaluate our bidirectional archiving approach by comparing our implementation to native OSTRICH and other systems.

 ### Implementation
 {:#evaluation-implementation}